mlswg/mls-protocol/draft-ietf-mls-protocol.md

-Thus the `confirmed_transcript_hash` field in a GroupContext object represents a transcript over the whole history of MLSPlaintext Commit messages, up to the confirmation tag field in the current MLSPlaintext message.
+Thus the `confirmed_transcript_hash` field in a GroupContext object represents a transcript over the whole history of MLSPlaintext Commit messages, up to the confirmation_tag field of the most recent Commit.
 The confirmation tag is then included in the transcript for the next epoch.
-The interim transcript hash is computed by new members using the confirmation tag in the GroupInfo struct, and enables existing members to incorporate a Commit message into the transcript without having to store the whole MLSPlaintextCommitAuthData structure.
+The interim transcript hash is computed by new members using the confirmation_tag of the GroupInfo struct, while existing members can compute it directly.

 As shown above, when a new group is created, the `interim_transcript_hash` field is set to the zero-length octet string.